 Choose an email service provider

 The first step in getting started with email marketing is to choose email marketing software through which you’ll begin building your list.
 There are many robust and cost-effective email marketing tools to choose from, so don’t get caught up trying to pick one that’s “perfect.”
 You can always switch providers down the line.
-Instead, pick a well-reviewed solution that fits your needs (e.g., pricing, drag-and-drop editors, email templates, etc.), then start emailing and making money.
+Instead, pick a well-reviewed solution that fits your needs (e.g., pricing, drag-and-drop editors, email templates, etc.), then start emailing and driving sales.

 Start building your email list